Meet the members of Team Lovely

 Melissa Salzman, Shop Owner/Chief Yarn Slinger

 I feel very lucky to have a job that feels doesn't feel like work.
-I enjoy the company of my creative cohorts, Linda and Jayne as well as the community of makers who frequent my shop.
+I enjoy the company of my creative cohorts, Lynda and Jayne as well as the community of makers who frequent my shop.
 My advice to you is to take a class and learn a new skill to up your game and add more tools to your belt.
 We have some wonderful instructors here who can help guide you on your creative journey.

 Jayne Trentanove, Knitter/Problem-Solver